 William Bradley was a Unitarian minister and had served as pastor of the Union for Christian Workers in Boston from 1873 to 1893.
-His daughters were teachers and, by 1907, they were operating a private school, the Bradley School, at 374 Marlborough.
+His daughters were teachers and, from 1906, they operated a private school, the Bradley School, at 374 Marlborough.

 Rev. Bradley died in May of 1909.
 The Bradley sisters continued to live and operate their school at 374 Marlborough.
 They also maintained a home in East Lexington.

 On December 26, 1911, Ella Bradley transferred the property to her sisters.
 She died in April of 1912.
 Mary and Anna Bradley continued to live at 374 Marlborough (and to rent offices to physicians) through the 1913-1914 winter season, but moved thereafter.

 On July 14, 1916, 374 Marlborough was purchased from Anna and Mary Bradley by Dr. Walter J. Dodd.
 He was a pioneer radiologist, the founder of the radiology department at Massachusetts General Hospital.

 Walter Dodd and his wife, Margaret (Lea) Dodd, remodeled 374 Marlborough to be their home and his medical office.
 They previously had lived (and he had maintained his medical offices) at 205 Beacon.